 Claims About Goat Milk vs Cow Milk vs Sheep Milk for Babies

-So what are people saying about goat milk, cow milk or sheep milk for babies?
+So what are people saying about the best milk for babies?
+Is goat milk, cow milk or sheep milk preferred?

 Goat Milk vs Cow Milk on Improved Digestion